snilloc/server-test/README.md

 The project comes with a gradle wrapper.
 On Windows, you may execute gradlew.bat to install the needed files.
 * The build process will need to download libraries from the internet for use in the project.
 * Ports 8080 and 8081 must not be in use on your local machine.
 You may change the ports in the application configuration, if needed.
-* A Netbeans 8 project is provided, but you may use any IDE to do your development.
-The build should be done with the included gradle build spec.
+* You may use any IDE to do your development, however the build must be done with the included gradle build spec.

 ### Reference
 * Please refer to the Dropwizard Framework documentation. [http://www.dropwizard.io/0.9.2/docs/]